NREADY-RnD/MOSA-Project/docs/tool-boot-image.rst

 The Boot Image Tool is a command line application that can be used to create bootable images containing a MOSA operating system application.

-.. note:: This tool is superceded by the MOSA Launcher Tool which can automate build chain functionality from compiling the application, creating the virtual disk image, and launching the virtual machine.
+.. warning:: This tool has been superceded by the MOSA Launcher Tool which can automate the entire build chain functionality.

 The tool several command line options.
 Sample: